 Agia Triada Monastery is an important religious and historic site

 The church of the monastery has three high domes, visible from afar.
 There are two chapels in the church, each with its own beautiful domes.
 The main church is dedicated to the Agia Triada and the two side chapels to Agios Ioannis Prodromos (St. John the Forerunner).

 The church is a great example of the decorative architecture of the day.
 A large bell tower was added later on.

 The monastery, one of the most important religious centers of the island, was an important theological school as well during the nineteenth century.

-During that period, tragically, the documents that had been kept in its archives were lost.
+During that period, tragically, the documents that had been in its archives were lost.
 The whole complex was renovated in 1830, however.
-The Church School was founded in 1892 and in 1930 it was turned into a seminary (Ieratiki Scholi).
+The Church School was founded in 1892, and, in 1930, it was turned into a seminary (Ieratiki Scholi).

-There are ancient stone mills also on the property.
-There’s also a small museum that exhibits pictures and icons, among which are the icons of St. John the Theologian, from the 16th century, and St. Nicholas, from the 17th century.
+There are also ancient stone mills on the property and a small museum that exhibits pictures and icons, among which are the icons of St. John the Theologian from the 16th century and St. Nicholas from the 17th century.